json-schema-org/json-schema-spec/jsonschema-core.md

 examine all subschemas for annotation collection, including those that cannot further change the assertion result.

-### Lexical Scope and Dynamic Scope
+### Lexical Scope and Dynamic Scope {#scopes}

 While most JSON Schema keywords can be evaluated on their own, or at most need to take into account the values or results of adjacent keywords in the same schema object, a few have more complex behavior.

 The lexical scope of a keyword is determined by the nested JSON data structure of objects and arrays.
 The largest such scope is an entire schema document.
 The smallest scope is a single schema object with no subschemas.

 Keywords MAY be defined with a partial value, such as a IRI-reference, which must be resolved against another value, such as another IRI-reference or a full